opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/configuring_source.rst

 Configuring a source
 ====================

-Any dataset is based on at least one source, which contains data.
-When this source (no matter if it is a file, an API or any other supported source type) is pushed into the platform, the latter will automatically use a connector to be able to read and understand it.
-Making sure of that is actually the first thing that should be done when creating a new dataset: the preview should be completely readable, meaning that the source should be perfectly configured.
+Most of the time, datasets are based on at least one source, which contains data.
+When this source (no matter if it is a file, an API or any other supported source type) is uploaded, the platform will automatically use a connector to be able to read and understand that source.
+When creating a new dataset, it is important to make sure that the preview is completely readable: it means that the source of the dataset has been well understood and configured.

 In the OpenDataSoft platform, the configuration of a dataset source is done in the Source tab of the edition interface of each dataset.

 The configuration options of a source entirely depend on the source type, and both the way the source has been added to the dataset and the format of that source matter to determine that type.
-In the table below is the complete list of all existing and available connectors associated with their matching source types.
-Check both information then click the link on the connector name to find out about all related configuration options.
+In the table below are listed the existing and available connectors, associated with their matching source types.
+Check both columns, then click the link on the connector name to find out about all related configuration options.

 .. toctree::